-An early distribution from an IRA or Pension fund due to emergency reasons or a separation from employment does not qualify for the pension exclusion.
+An early distribution from an IRA or pension fund due to emergency reasons or a separation from employment does not qualify for the pension exclusion.
 If the distribution code(s) listed in Box 7 of your 1099 R(s) is a 1 (one), then that amount DOES NOT qualify for the pension exclusion.
-Also, if you were assessed an early withdrawal penalty on Line 58 of Federal 1040, that amount DOES NOT qualify for the pension exclusion.
+Also, if you were assessed an early withdrawal penalty on Federal 1040, Line 59, that amount DOES NOT qualify for the pension exclusion.